-Southern States University considers the following information to be "Directory Information" within the provisions of Public Law 93-380 and the applicable regulations.
+FERPA has specifically identified certain information called directory information that may be disclosed without student consent.
+Southern States University has designated the following information as "Directory Information" within the provisions of Public Law 93-380 and the applicable regulations.
 This student information may be issued to potential or actual employers, governmental agencies, or other educational institutions by the University at their written request, unless and until a written objection to the release of such information is received from the student.

-- Name of student; - Birthplace and birth date of student (for positive identification); - Student's address and phone number; - Dates of student's attendance at Southern States University; - Certificates, degrees or other awards received by the student; - Most recent previous educational agency/institution attended by student.
+- Name of student; - Birthplace and birth date of student (for positive identification); - Student's address and phone number; - Currently enrolled (Y/N) - Dates of student's attendance at Southern States University; - Certificates, degrees or other awards received by the student; - Expected date of graduation; - Most recent previous educational agency/institution attended by student.